isomerpages/moe-rafflesgirlssch/_admissions/Admission to RGS/Year 1 (Via DSA).md

 <p>have demonstrated good performance at selection trials/auditions/interviews.</p>
 </li>
 </ul>
+<p>Applicants who do not have prior experience may also apply.
+The school
+will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.</p>
-<p><strong>Please note that meeting all the criteria does not guarantee that the student will be shortlisted/given an offer.</strong>
+<p><strong>Please note that meeting all the criteria does not guarantee that the student will be shortlisted for selection trials/tests/auditions/interviews or given an offer.</strong>
 </p>
 <p><strong>Due to different profiles of applicants, selection/shortlisting trends may differ year on year.</strong>
 </p>
-<h4>Application Procedure</h4>
+<h4><strong>Application Procedure</strong></h4>
 <ul data-tight="true" class="tight">
 <li>
 <p>Application for DSA-Sec must be submitted through MOE's online DSA-Sec
 Portal.
+The application is free-of-charge and will <strong>open from 7 May 2025, 11am to 3 June 2025, 3pm</strong>.
-The application is free-of-charge.
-For more information on DSA-Sec, please refer to the MOE website at&nbsp;<a href="https://www.moe.gov.sg/dsa-sec" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/dsa-sec</a>.</p>
+For more information on DSA-Sec, please refer to the MOE website at&nbsp;
+<a href="https://www.moe.gov.sg/dsa-sec" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/dsa-sec</a>.</p>
 </li>
 <li>
 <p>Applicants from MOE mainstream schools are to apply by logging in via